FutureShockco/meeray/docs/transaction-types.md

 ### NFT Create Collection (Type 1)
 - **File**: `src/transactions/nft/nft-create-collection.ts`
 - **Purpose**: Defines and registers a new collection of Non-Fungible Tokens (NFTs) on the blockchain.
+- **Fees**: Requires paying `config.nftCollectionCreationFee` in `config.nativeTokenSymbol`.
+The fee is deducted from the sender during processing; insufficient balance causes validation failure.
 - **Data Structure**:
   ```typescript
   export interface NftCreateCollectionData {